microsoft/Windows-driver-samples/wpd/WpdBasicHardwareDriver/ReadMe.md

 Installation
 ------------

-To test this sample, you must have a test computer that is running Windows Vista or later.
-This test computer can be a second computer or, if necessary, your development computer.
+To test this sample, you must have a test computer.
+This can be a second computer or, if necessary, your development computer.

 To install the WpdBasicHardwareDriver sample, do the following: